SUNNIE ERASO

 A W A R D E E

-Roman Sanchez is a theatre director whose work includes The Grown-Ups (Sunstone Theatre), Dance Nation and Hot & Cold Showers: An Evening of Grand Guignol (Yale Cabaret), Yet Another Non-Profit Christmas Carol (Longshadr Productions),Transitions (Linfield University) Doubt (Lime Arts Productions), and Radioman (Dell’Arte International), among others.
+ROMAN SANCHEZ is a theatre director whose work includes The Grown-Ups (Sunstone Theatre), Dance Nation and Hot & Cold Showers: An Evening of Grand Guignol (Yale Cabaret), Yet Another Non-Profit Christmas Carol (Longshadr Productions),Transitions (Linfield University) Doubt (Lime Arts Productions), and Radioman (Dell’Arte International), among others.
 He is a recipient of the Princess Grace Honoraria, Yale’s Dexter Wood Luke Prize, the Kennedy Center American College Theatre Festival National Arts Impact Award, and the Herb Alpert Emerging Young Artist Award.
 MFA David Geffen School of Drama at Yale.
 SDC Associate Member.

 F I N A L I S T